TimTheBig/uBlock-plus-plus/README.md

 ***

 uBlock Plus Plus (uB++) is a CPU and memory-efficient [wide-spectrum content blocker][Blocking] for Chromium and Firefox.
 It blocks ads, trackers, coin miners, popups, annoying anti-blockers, malware sites, etc., by default using [EasyList][EasyList], [EasyPrivacy][EasyPrivacy], [Peter Lowe's Blocklist][Peter Lowe's Blocklist], [Online Malicious URL Blocklist][Malicious Blocklist], and uBO [filter lists][uBO Filters].
 There are many other lists available to block even more.
-Hosts files are also supported. uBO uses the EasyList filter syntax and [extends][Extended Syntax] the syntax to work with custom rules and filters.
+Hosts files are also supported. uB++ uses the EasyList filter syntax and [extends][Extended Syntax] the syntax to work with custom rules and filters.

 You may easily unselect any preselected filter lists if you think uB++ blocks too much.
 For reference, Adblock Plus installs with only EasyList, ABP filters, and Acceptable Ads enabled by default.